alcrene/smttask/README.md

 support for “dirty directories”: uncommitted changes in this directories will not prevent *SumatraTask* from executing a task.
 Obviously one needs to take care not to mark a code directories as dirty, but *reports* or *labnotes* directories could make sense.
-Support for this is current **experimental**.
+Support for this is currently **experimental**.
 The list of dirty directories currently needs to be specified by manually editing the `.smt/project` file.

 [^init-wraps-smt]: The `smttask project init` command is a wrapper around Sumatra's `smt init`, with helpful defaults and type checking.
 However, you may also initialize a project with Sumatra directly: